Can tech giants work together against their common enemies?

 - For crew of 2,100-passenger cruise ship, frenetic 'turnaround day' in Seattle starts and ends the journey

-Case in point: While Facebook said there was no evidence that Russian and Iranian actors cooperated in the latest efforts to create fake accounts to mislead users, the company said their tactics were similar.
+Case in point: While Facebook said there was no evidence that Russian and Iranian actors cooperated with each other in the latest efforts to create fake accounts to mislead users, the company said their tactics were similar.
 In other words, if the bad guys are learning from each other, the companies fighting them would need to do the same.

-Such efforts have helped other industries stave off regulation.
-For example, the movie industry banded together to develop its own ratings system in the 1960s to ward off government censorship.
+Facebook has significantly stepped up policing of its services since last year, when it acknowledged that Russian agents successfully used Facebook to run political influence operations aimed at swaying the 2016 presidential election.

+Other social media companies have done likewise and continue to turn up fresh evidence of political disinformation campaigns.
+While some of the 2016 disruptions seemed to support certain candidates, more recent campaigns appear aimed at sowing discord and driving people to more extreme sides of the political stage.

-The tech companies already share information to fight terrorism, child pornography, malware and spam.
+Tech companies already share information to fight terrorism, child pornography, malware and spam.
 They are now adding global political threats from nation-states.
 In congressional hearings earlier this year, Facebook General Counsel Colin Stretch said Facebook, Twitter and Google have a “long history” of working together on such threats.
 He expressed hope that sharing information becomes “industry standard practice.”

-“Really understanding the nature of a threat requires understanding how the actors communicate, how they acquire things like hosting and domain registration, and how the threat manifests across other services,” Facebook said in a blog post on Tuesday.
-“To help gather this information, we often share intelligence with other companies once we have a basic grasp of what’s happening.”
+Understanding the threat requires understanding how the malicious actors communicate, operate and move among various services, Facebook said in a blog post on Tuesday.
+“To help gather this information, we often share intelligence with other companies once we have a basic grasp of what’s happening,” the company wrote.

+Such cooperation has helped other industries stave off regulation.
+For example, the movie industry banded together to develop its own ratings system in the 1960s to ward off government censorship.

+Jeff Bardin, chief information officer at the security firm Treadstone 71, said cooperation is one way to combat fake accounts without imposing tighter verification when users sign up.
+Of course, if Facebook started asking potential members for a government-issued ID and a home address, it would drive people away.